Winnrman/An-Empty-World/README.md

     ### New Feature: Questing ###
     - Added questing system, unlocked when the player reaches level 7
     - Added sleep integration, so messages show slower than normal adding tension
-    - Future plans to introduce stamina so quests don't last forever
+    - Implemented stamina system so that quests don't last forever

     ### Enemies ###
     - Added a new enemy type, the "Dragon" which can drop scales useful in high-level crafting recipes